gamingspinx/gamingspinx/README.md

 Here are some ideas to get you started:

-- I am looking forward to doing with python and various coding languages
+- I am looking forward to making projects with python and various coding languages
 - 🔭 I’m currently working on web development
 - 🌱 I’m currently learning HTML and CSS
 - 👯 I’m looking to collaborate on building websites and video games